BlueByteSystemsInc/PDMShell/src/machine-license.md

 ---
 # Machine License

+A machine license is a PDMShell license activated in the standalone PDMShell application on one workstation.

-Use a machine license when the PDMShell add-in should use the local PDMShell license already installed on a workstation.
+Use a machine license when PDMShell is licensed for a single computer, or when the PDMShell add-in should use the local PDMShell license already activated on that workstation.

 Machine license mode is selected from `Manage PDMShell Licenses` with `Use this machine's license`.